 2. Property Rental

-But you will of course need to decide what type of rental property you want to invest in.
+You’ll need to decide what type of rental property you want to invest in.
 Are you interested in buying and managing properties yourself, or would you prefer to invest in a property management company?
 Next, research the market and find out the price range for the area where you’re looking to buy.
 Be sure not to overspend early on.
 Get started, get a feel for the industry in your area, and then start thinking about making bigger bets.

 3. Apartment Rental